vavoor/pipifax-lang/pipifax-spec.md

 - signed 32-bit integers implemented as two's complement
 - 64-bit floating point numbers in the IEEE 754 encoding
 - Strings (see section Notes below)
-- Arrays of fixed length
+- Arrays of fixed length (the first element is the element with index 0)

 ```
 var i int               # i is a variable of type integer